Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/test-report/acceptance-test-report.md

        </tr>
          <tr>
       <td>13</td>
-      <td>"Create a Task.
+      <td>Create a Task.
 On the homepage, click the Tasks tab.
 Click &quot;Create Task&quot;.
 Enter details about Task (name, description, due date).
-Click &quot;Create Task&quot;."</td>
+Click &quot;Create Task&quot;.</td>
       <td>You should see the new Task in the Task list, under the Active tab.</td>
     </tr>
     <tr>
       <td>14</td>
-      <td>"Delete a Task.
+      <td>Delete a Task.
 On the homepage, click the Tasks tab.
 From either the Active or Completed tabs, choose a Task you would like to delete.
-Click the &quot;x&quot; to the right of the task to delete."</td>
+Click the &quot;x&quot; to the right of the task to delete.</td>
       <td>You should no longer see the deleted Task in the Task list.</td>
     </tr>
     <tr>
       <td>15</td>
-      <td>"Complete a Task.
-On the Task page, click the checkbox next to a Task."</td>
+      <td>Complete a Task.
+On the Task page, click the checkbox next to a Task.</td>
-      <td>&quot;In the Inventory tab of the homepage, a new candy is shown.
-Task moved from Active to Completed section of Tasks.&quot;</td>
+      <td>In the Inventory tab of the homepage, a new candy is shown.
+Task moved from Active to Completed section of Tasks.</td>
     </tr>
     <tr>
       <td>16</td>
-      <td>"Feed pet a candy.
+      <td>Feed pet a candy.
 On the homepage, navigate to the Inventory tab to open the Inventory.
-Click and hold down on a (colored, not gray) candy to feed your pet."</td>
+Click and hold down on a (colored, not gray) candy to feed your pet.</td>
-      <td>"You should see a confetti animation on the candy.
+      <td>You should see a confetti animation on the candy.
 Your pet should react by displaying a happy animation.
 The progress bar below the pet should fill from left to right.
-The candy should no longer be present in the Inventory."</td>
+The candy should no longer be present in the Inventory.</td>
     </tr>
     <tr>
       <td>17</td>
-      <td>"Canvas Integration - valid token.
+      <td>Canvas Integration - valid token.
 Click user icon in the top right, beside your username.
-Click &quot;Canvas Integration&quot; to navigate to the Canvas Integration page.
+Click "Canvas Integration" to navigate to the Canvas Integration page.
 From the Canvas Integration page, follow the instructions for securely entering your API key.
-Enter a valid token, then click Submit."</td>
+Enter a valid token, then click Submit.</td>
-      <td>"You should see a loading screen and be redirected to the homepage.
+      <td>You should see a loading screen and be redirected to the homepage.
 You should see the Canvas icon spinning to indicate the tasks are importing, which may take some time.
 After a bit of time, you should see your Canvas assignments in the Tasks list.
-You are unable to check off your Canvas tasks manually."</td>
+You are unable to check off your Canvas tasks manually.</td>
     </tr>
     <tr>
       <td>18</td>
-      <td>"Canvas Integration - invalid token.
+      <td>Canvas Integration - invalid token.
 Click user icon in the top right, beside your username.
 Click &quot;Canvas Integration&quot; to navigate to the Canvas Integration page.
 Enter a non-valid token, such as &quot;hello&quot;.
-Then click Submit."</td>
+Then click Submit.</td>
-      <td>"You should receive a warning that you must enter a valid token."</td>
+      <td>You should receive a warning that you must enter a valid token.</td>
     </tr>
     <tr>
       <td>19</td>
-      <td>"Canvas Integration - updating.
-Click Canvas icon in the top left from the Main page."</td>
+      <td>Canvas Integration - updating.
+Click Canvas icon in the top left from the Main page.</td>
-      <td>"The icon should begin spinning.
+      <td>The icon should begin spinning.
 When done, any updates to assignments through Canvas should reflect in corresponding Task's details.
 No imported assignments should be repeated.
-Any submitted tasks should be reflected by being removed from the To-Do list and a candy should be present in the Inventory."</td>
+Any submitted tasks should be reflected by being removed from the To-Do list and a candy should be present in the Inventory.</td>
     </tr>
      <tr>
           <td>20</td>
-          <td>"Click on pet.
-Click on pet from the main page."</td>
+          <td>Click on pet.
+Click on pet from the main page.</td>
-          <td>"The pet should animate with a speech bubble saying ""Hi!"""</td>
+          <td>The pet should animate with a speech bubble saying ""Hi!""</td>
         </tr>
         <tr>
           <td>21</td>
-          <td>"Level up.
+          <td>Level up.
 Turn your volume up.
-Feed pet candies until pet levels up."</td>
+Feed pet candies until pet levels up.</td>
-          <td>"There should be a sound associated with leveling up.
-At level 20, the pet gains a propeller hat."</td>
+          <td>There should be a sound associated with leveling up.
+At level 20, the pet gains a propeller hat.</td>
         </tr>
         <tr>
           <td>22</td>
-          <td>"Notifications.
-Once logged in (make sure it's a non-private browser), click the notification bell in the bottom right corner."</td>
+          <td>Notifications.
+Once logged in (make sure it's a non-private browser), click the notification bell in the bottom right corner.</td>
-          <td>"A native prompt the subscribe to notifications should pop up.
-Clicking ""Allow"" should trigger a ""Welcome to Study Buddy!"" notification."</td>
+          <td>A native prompt the subscribe to notifications should pop up.
+Clicking "Allow" should trigger a "Welcome to Study Buddy!" notification.</td>
         </tr>
       </tbody>
     </table>